solosage1/anyprice-oracle/EIP.md

 standardized the messaging format (introducing a versioned nonce and support for sending ETH value with the message) specs.optimism.io
 .
-A crucial detail is latency: L1→L2 messages are relayed within ~1–3 minutes, whereas L2→L1 messages incur a ~7 day delay due to the optimistic rollup fraud-proof window docs.optimism.io docs.optimism.io
+A crucial detail is latency: L1→L2 messages are relayed typically on the order of a few minutes (30 s to 15 m in practice), whereas L2→L1 messages incur a ~7 day delay due to the optimistic rollup fraud-proof window docs.optimism.io docs.optimism.io
 .